federicarollo/Italian-Crime-News/README.md

-**If the code is useful, please consider citing papers using the BibTex entry below.**
+**If the dataset is useful, please consider citing papers using the BibTex entry below.**

 ```
 @inproceedings{rollo2020,